 A frequently proposed measure of external imbalances is the current account balance as a percentage of GDP.
 A negative ratio indicates an increase in the country's external indebtedness in relation to the domestic level of production capacity.
 An increase in economic agents' indebtedness may compromise their ability to service debt and therefore may have a negative impact on the banking sector, which is exposed to the private non-financial sector.
-In fact, several financial crisis-related studies suggest that an increase in the current account deficit may be associated with an increase in cyclical systemic risk and the potential materialisation of a systemic banking crisis, especially if this increase is persistent over time.
+In fact, several studies related to financial crisis suggest that an increase in the current account deficit may be associated with an increase in cyclical systemic risk and the potential materialisation of a systemic banking crisis, especially if this increase is persistent over time..19